will-t-harris/move-with-madeline/blog/index-pages/food.md

 ---
-title: Test Food Title
+title: Some of my favorite recipes
-image: /img/food-index.jpg
+image: /img/food-index-photo.jpg
 ---